UAB-IT/linear/docs-src/components/section.md

 # Section

-Sections group chuncks of content together by adding a "section space" above and below the group using top and bottom margins.
+Sections group chunks of content together by adding a "section space" above and below the group using top and bottom margins.

-Create a section be wrapping its contents in a division element with the `section` class.
+Create a section by wrapping its contents in a division element with the `section` class.

 ```html
 <div class="section">